William-Liang808/William-Liang808.github.io/essays/lets-not-reinvent-the-wheel.md

 <img class="ui huge rounded floated image" src="../images/raw-html-css.png">
 <img class="ui huge rounded floated image" src="../images/semantic.png">

-The differences are very noticeable between these two web pages.
+<br />The differences are very noticeable between these two web pages.
 With semantic UI I am able to make a navbar with the call of a few classes assigned to my div tags.
 The same navbar that was created in raw HTML & CSS can be done better and in fewer lines of code.
 It also looks more pleasing to the eyes than the site built in raw HTML & CSS which is displayed as the first image shown.
 By creating the site without a framework, our creation is very limited to what it can look like.

 ## Advantages